GLOBAL DATA PROTECTION ADDENDUM FOR ADVERTISERS

 3.4.1.
 Publishers share Publishers’ Personal Data with DT; DT collects and shares Publishers’ Personal Data with Advertisers on behalf of Publishers in its capacity as a Processor of the Publishers.

 3.6.
-If Advertiser receives from DT any inquiries, correspondence, exercise of rights requests or complaints (“DT Correspondence”) originated from Publishers or from any competent authority or regulator, in relation to the Processing of Publishers’ Personal Data conducted by Advertiser or any of its advertisers-customers or partners, Advertiser will promptly cooperate in good faith as necessary and reasonable to respond to such DT Correspondence.
+If Advertiser receives from DT any inquiries, correspondence, exercise of rights requests, or complaints (“DT Correspondence”) originating from Publishers or any competent authority or regulator about the Processing of Publishers’ Personal Data conducted by Advertiser or any of its advertisers-customers or partners, Advertiser will promptly cooperate in good faith as necessary and reasonable to respond to such DT Correspondence.

 3.8.
-Advertiser undertakes to: (i) comply with its respective obligations under Data Protection Laws; and (ii) notify DT no later than within five (5) business days after determining that it can no longer meet its obligations under applicable Data Protection Laws with respect to Personal Data disclosed to it by DT under this DPA.
+Advertiser undertakes to (i) comply with its respective obligations under Data Protection Laws and (ii) notify DT no later than within five (5) business days after determining that it can no longer meet its obligations under applicable Data Protection Laws concerning Personal Data disclosed to it by DT under this DPA.

 4.1.
 Each Party will ensure that its access to Personal Data transmitted to it by the other Party is being Processed only by those Personnel who require such access to fulfill each Party’s obligations under the Agreement and this Addendum.
-Each Party will impose appropriate contractual obligations upon its Personnel engaged in the Processing of such data including relevant obligations regarding confidentiality, data protection and appropriate data security.
-Each Party will ensure that its Personnel engaged in the Processing of such data are informed of the confidential nature of such data, have received appropriate training of their responsibilities, and have executed written confidentiality agreements.
+Each Party will impose appropriate contractual obligations upon its Personnel engaged in Processing such data, including relevant obligations regarding confidentiality, data protection, and appropriate data security.
+Each Party will ensure that its Personnel engaged in Processing such data are informed of the confidential nature of such data, have received appropriate training on their responsibilities, and have executed written confidentiality agreements.

 4.3.
-The nature of Processing by the Parties, categories of Data Subjects, types of Personal Data are indicated in Annex I to Exhibits A and B respectively, and serves as an integral part of this Addendum, whether Exhibits A and B apply in their entirety, or not.
+The nature of Processing by the Parties, categories of Data Subjects, and types of Personal Data are indicated in Annex I to Exhibits A and B, respectively, and serve as an integral part of this Addendum, whether Exhibits A and B apply in their entirety, or not.

 4.4.
-The Parties will respect Data Subjects’ choice not to be tracked for the purpose of targeted advertising and will not attempt to circumvent the Data Subject’s choice as presented through the operating system of the Data Subject’s device.
+The Parties will respect the Data Subjects’ choice not to be tracked for targeted advertising.
+They will not attempt to circumvent the Data Subject’s choice as presented through the operating system of the Data Subject’s device.

 4.5.
 Each Party engages and authorizes the other Party to engage Sub-Processors to perform certain Processing in connection with the Agreement.
-The lists of Sub-Processors of each Party are referred to from Annex III of Exhibits A and B respectively, and serve as an integral part of this Addendum, whether Exhibits A and B apply in their entirety, or not.
-Prior to an engagement with a Sub-Processor, each Party: (i) carries out reviews and requires or receives adequate assurances that the Sub-Processor complies with obligations substantially similar to the obligations as set out in this Addendum; and (ii) ensures that a Statutory Data Transfer Agreement or such other appropriate methods of Personal Data transfer are at all relevant times incorporated into the agreement executed between the Party and its Sub-Processor, if the engagement with the Sub-Processor involves a Personal Data Transfer.
+The lists of Sub-Processors of each Party are referred to from Annex III of Exhibits A and B, respectively, and serve as an integral part of this Addendum, whether Exhibits A and B apply in their entirety or not.
+Before an engagement with a Sub-Processor, each Party: (i) carries out reviews and requires or receives adequate assurances that the Sub-Processor complies with obligations substantially similar to the obligations as set out in this Addendum; and (ii) ensures that a Statutory Data Transfer Agreement or such other appropriate methods of Personal Data transfer are at all relevant times incorporated into the agreement executed between the Party and its Sub-Processor if the engagement with the Sub-Processor involves a Personal Data Transfer.
 Each Party may object to the Processing of such Party’s Personal Data by a new Sub-Processor of the other Party, for reasonable and explained grounds, within five (5) business days following the other Party’s written notice to the objecting Party of the intended Processing of Personal Data by the new Sub-Processor.
 If the objecting Party timely sends the other Party a written objection notice, the Parties will make a good-faith effort to resolve the objection.
-In the absence of a resolution, the other Party will make commercially reasonable efforts to provide the objecting Party with the same level of service, without using the new Sub-Processor to Process the objecting Party’s Personal Data.
+Without a resolution, the other Party will make commercially reasonable efforts to provide the objecting Party with the same level of service without using the new Sub-Processor to Process the objecting Party’s Personal Data.

 4.6.
-Advertiser instructs DT to create and use De-identified Information for the provision of the Services (as good practice, and in line with data protection by design and by default principles, DT may de-identify the Advertiser’s Personal Data prior to using such information to provide the Service to the Advertiser).
-DT may further use such De-identified Information for DT’s legitimate Business Purposes, including for testing, development, controls, and operations of DT’s services.
+Advertiser instructs DT to create and use De-identified Information for the provision of the Services (as good practice and in line with data protection by design and by default principles, DT may de-identify the Advertiser’s Personal Data before using such information to provide the Service to the Advertiser).
+DT may further use De-identified Information for DT’s legitimate Business Purposes, including testing, development, controls, and operations of DT’s services.

-For the purpose of this section, “De-identified Information” means the Advertiser Personal Data that has been de-identified or aggregated by DT, so that it cannot reasonably be associated with, or be used to identify, a particular Individual or Household, and will include anonymized information (as defined under Data Protection Laws); provided that DT: (A) has implemented commercially reasonable measures to ensure that the information cannot be associated with an Individual or Household to which such information may pertain; (B) maintains and uses the information in de-identified form and does not attempt to re-identify such information (other than for the purpose of determining whether DT’s de-identification processes satisfy applicable requirements under Data Protection Laws); and, (C) uses commercially reasonable measures to contractually obligate all third-parties with whom DT shares such information to comply with all of DT’s commitments specified under sub-sections (A)-(C) above.
+For the purpose of this section, “De-identified Information” means the Advertiser’s Personal Data that has been de-identified or aggregated by DT so that it cannot reasonably be associated with or be used to identify a particular Individual or Household and will include anonymized information (as defined under Data Protection Laws); provided that DT: (A) has implemented commercially reasonable measures to ensure that the information cannot be associated with an Individual or Household to which such information may pertain; (B) maintains and uses the information in de-identified form and does not attempt to re-identify such information (other than to determine whether DT’s de-identification processes satisfy applicable requirements under Data Protection Laws); and, (C) uses commercially reasonable measures to contractually obligate all third-parties with whom DT shares such information to comply with all of DT’s commitments specified under sub-sections (A)-(C) above.

 5.1.
 This Section 5 applies to Personal Data Transfers, as required by the Parties to perform their obligations under the Agreement, including the export of Personal Data by Advertiser to DT and the export of Publishers’ Personal Data by DT to Advertiser.

 5.3.
-Each Party agrees to execute the applicable Statutory Data Transfer Agreement upon request of the other Party and further agrees that absent of execution, the terms, and conditions of the Statutory Data Transfer Agreement, will in any event apply to any relevant Personal Data.
+DT’s Statutory Data Transfer Agreement is detailed in Appendix C attached hereto (“Adequacy Decision for US Transfer”).
+If any Supervising Authority determines that such Adequacy Decision for US Transfer is invalid, each Party agrees to execute the applicable Statutory Data Transfer Agreement upon request of the other Party and further agrees that absent of execution, the terms and conditions of the Statutory Data Transfer Agreement will, in any event, apply to any relevant Personal Data.

-5.5.1.
-Each Party will implement and maintain technical and organizational measures, such as encryption, access controls, or similar technologies, as applicable, with a purpose to protect the transferred Personal Data against any processing for national security or other government purposes that goes beyond what is necessary and proportionate in a democratic society, considering the type of processing activities under the Agreement and relevant circumstances;
+5.4.3.
+Each Party will implement and maintain technical and organizational measures, such as encryption, access controls, or similar technologies, as applicable, to protect the transferred Personal Data against any processing for national security or other government purposes that goes beyond what is necessary and proportionate in a democratic society, considering the type of processing activities under the Agreement and relevant circumstances.

-5.5.2.
-For the purposes of safeguarding the transferred Personal Data when any government or regulatory authority requests access to such data, and unless required by a valid court order or if otherwise the Party that receives the request (“Requested Party”) may face criminal charges for failing to comply with orders or demands to disclose or otherwise provide access to the transferred Personal Data, or where the access is requested in the event of imminent threat to lives, the Requested Party will:
+5.4.4 to safeguard the transferred Personal Data when any government or regulatory authority requests access to such data, and unless required by a valid court order or if otherwise, the Party that receives the request (“Requested Party”) may face criminal charges for failing to comply with orders or demands to disclose or otherwise provide access to the transferred Personal Data, or where the access is requested in the event of an imminent threat to lives, the Requested Party will:

-5.5.2.1. not purposefully create back doors or similar programming that could be used to access the transferred Personal Data;
+1. not purposefully create back doors or similar programming that could be used to access the transferred Personal Data.

-5.5.2.2. not provide the source code or encryption keys to any government agency for the purpose of accessing the transferred Personal Data; and,
+2. not provide the source code or encryption keys to any government agency to access the transferred Personal Data; and,

-5.5.2.3. upon the other Party’s written request, provide reasonable available information about the requests of access to Personal Data by government agencies that the Requested Party has received in the 6 months preceding to the other Party’s request.
+3. upon the other Party’s written request, provide reasonably available information about the requests for access to Personal Data by government agencies that the Requested Party has received in the six months preceding the other Party’s request.

-5.5.3.
-When a Requested Party receives a request by a government agency to access the transferred Personal Data, the Requested Party will notify the other Party of such request to enable the other Party to take necessary actions, to communicate directly with the relevant authority and to respond to such request.
-If the Requested Party is prohibited by law to notify the other Party of such request, the Requested Party will make reasonable efforts to challenge such prohibition through judicial action or other means, at the other Party’s expense, and, to the extent possible, will provide only the minimum amount of information necessary.
+5.4.5 When a Requested Party receives a request by a government agency to access the transferred Personal Data, the Requested Party will notify the other Party of such request to enable the other Party to take necessary actions, to communicate directly with the relevant authority and to respond to such request.
+Suppose the Requested Party is prohibited by law from notifying the other Party of such request.
+In that case, the Requested Party will make reasonable efforts to challenge such prohibition through judicial action or other means at the other Party’s expense and, to the extent possible, will provide only the minimum amount of information necessary.

 6. Data Security

 6.2.
-Each Party undertakes to regularly monitor compliance with these safeguards and will not materially decrease the overall security controls during the term of this Addendum.
+Each Party monitors compliance with these safeguards regularly and will not materially decrease the overall security controls during the term of this Addendum.

 6.3.
-Each Party will not transfer Personal Data to third parties except under written contracts that guarantee at least a level of data protection and information security as provided herein and will assume responsibility for the acts and omissions of said third parties, in relation to the Processing of Personal Data.
+Each Party will not transfer Personal Data to third parties except under written contracts that guarantee at least a level of data protection and information security as provided herein and will assume responsibility for the acts and omissions of said third parties about the Processing of Personal Data.

 7. Personal Data Breach

-Each Party Processing Personal Data transmitted to it by the other Party will maintain security incident management policies and procedures and will, notify the other Party of any actual or reasonably suspected Personal Data Breach without undue delay after becoming aware of such breach.
-To the extent that the Personal Data Breach occurred on the information systems of a Party, or on the information systems of any third party acting on such Party’s behalf, such Party will make all reasonable efforts to promptly identify and remediate the cause of the breach and will inform the other Party accordingly.
+Each Party Processing Personal Data transmitted to it by the other Party will maintain security incident management policies and procedures and will notify the other Party of any actual or reasonably suspected Personal Data Breach without undue delay after becoming aware of such breach.
+To the extent that the Personal Data Breach occurred on the information systems of a Party or the information systems of any third party acting on such Party’s behalf, such Party will make all reasonable efforts to identify and remediate the cause of the breach promptly and will inform the other Party accordingly.

 8. Assistance

 8.1.
-Each Party when Processing Personal Data transmitted to it by the other Party will provide the other Party with all reasonably necessary assistance, in connection with any inquiries received from, or prior consultation with any Supervising Authority, exercise of such Party’s Data Subjects rights, and conducting impact assessments, as required under applicable Data Protection Laws.
+Each Party, when Processing Personal Data transmitted to it by the other Party, will provide the other Party with all reasonably necessary assistance in connection with any inquiries received from, or prior consultation with any Supervising Authority, the exercise of such Party’s Data Subjects rights, and conducting impact assessments, as required under applicable Data Protection Laws.

 8.3.
 DT acknowledges and agrees that, except for the permitted purposes under the Data Protection Laws, upon Advertiser’s transmission of an opt-out signal to DT, DT will cease any Processing of Advertiser’s Personal Data related to the opted-out Advertiser Data Subjects.

 8.5.
-For the purpose of this Addendum, it is the sole responsibility and liability of the Party who is transmitting Personal Data to the other Party under this Addendum to decide if the out-out option in relation to such Personal Data is required, pursuant to applicable Data Protection Laws and to instruct the other Party accordingly.
+For the purpose of this Addendum, it is the sole responsibility and liability of the Party who is transmitting Personal Data to the other Party under this Addendum to decide if the out-out option about such Personal Data is required, under applicable Data Protection Laws and to instruct the other Party accordingly.

 9. Audit